panlogic/fonix/readme.md

 php artisan vendor:publish
 ```

-This will create a panlogic.fonix.php file in your Config directory, be sure to fill in the appropriate details provided by Fonix.
+This will create a panlogic.fonix.php file in your Config directory, be sure to fill in the appropriate details provided by Fonix in your env file.

+FONIX_API_KEY_LIVE=
+FONIX_API_KEY_TEST=
+FONIX_PLATFORM=
+FONIX_ORIGINATOR=

 If you aren't using Laravel then you can create a Fonix object by: